The Queen of Hearts (poem)

-"The Queen of Hearts" is an English poem and nursery rhyme based on the characters found on playing cards, by an anonymous author, originally published with three lesser-known stanzas, "The King of Spades", "The King of Clubs", and "The Diamond King", in the British publication The European Magazine, vol. 1, no. 4, in April 1782.
+"The Queen of Hearts" is an English poem and nursery rhyme based on the characters found on playing cards, written by an anonymous author, originally published with three lesser-known stanzas, "The King of Spades", "The King of Clubs", and "The Diamond King", in the British publication The European Magazine, vol. 1, no. 4, in April 1782.
 However, Iona and Peter Opie have argued that there is evidence to suggest that these other stanzas were later additions to an older poem.

 Synopsis and structure

-The song relates that the Queen of Hearts bakes some tarts.
+The poem relates that the Queen of Hearts bakes some tart.
 The Knave of Hearts then steals all of them.
-The King of Hearts (the husband of the Queen of Hearts) calls for the tarts and beats the Knave harshly.
+The King of Hearts (the husband of the Queen of Hearts) calls for the tarts.
+He --the King-- demands the Knave must bring them back and (after the Knave brings them back) the King he beats the Knave harshly.
+(That is, as the line reads, "And he beat the knave full sore!".)
 So the Knave returns them and pledges to not steal again.